Olympiodorus of Thebes: Writing

 Though Olympiodorus was a Pagan, the work was "carefully neutral" on religious issues, (apart from some references to the disastrous effects of removing pagan statues).
 He was capable of even-handedness towards people, praising the Gothic general Sarus for his bravery and skill in battle, but denouncing him as an oath-breaker.
 Though emperors are generally mentioned with respect, he depicted Honorius as an oath-breaker (Honorius had promised safe passage to Constantine III and his son, but then had them executed), but praised his arrangement with the Visigoth Ataulf, whereby the latter defeated the rebel Jovinus in 413.
 Surprisingly, in the political context of the times, Olympiodorus spoke positively of Stilicho, and disapproved wholeheartedly of his execution by Honorius.
-He could also take unfavourable views of individuals: for instance, the pious Olympius, whom Olympiodorus regarded as a traitor, while other writes regarded him as a ‘public benefactor’.
-He did not like Galla Placidia, telling us that her second husband, the emperor Constantius III, was “generous and open-handed” till he married her, after which he descended into "parsimonious ways".
-(Note: Baldwin & Baldwin opine that Olympiodorus’ disgust at Placidia's turning Constantius III to frugal ways makes it “hard to decide whether our historian sounds more like a confirmed bachelor or a hen-pecked husband.”
+He could also take unfavourable views of individuals: for instance, the pious Olympius, whom Olympiodorus regarded as a traitor, while other writes regarded him as a 'public benefactor'.
+He did not like Galla Placidia, telling us that her second husband, the emperor Constantius III, was "generous and open-handed" till he married her, after which he descended into "parsimonious ways".
+(Note: Baldwin & Baldwin opine that Olympiodorus’s disgust at Placidia's turning Constantius III to frugal ways makes it “hard to decide whether our historian sounds more like a confirmed bachelor or a hen-pecked husband.”
 They suggest that the description of Constantius III as a “boon companion in male company” may have reflected his own tastes.).

-The work has been seen as a piece of travel-writing, in which the wandering poet goes in search of “themes, patrons and rewards”; however, Matthews points out that the style is more in keeping with an official document, designed to inform and make policy recommendations based on the situation in the west.
-Olympiodorus himself described the work as “a collection of materials for a history”, (ὕλη συγγραφῆς), (Note: Freese's translation of Photius says that Olympiodorus referred to his work as a silva; Baldwin & & Baldwin note that is synonymous with hyle.)
+The work has been seen as a piece of travel-writing, in which the wandering poet goes in search of "themes, patrons and rewards"; however, Matthews points out that the style is more in keeping with an official document, designed to inform and make policy recommendations based on the situation in the west.
+Olympiodorus himself described the work as "a collection of materials for a history", (ὕλη συγγραφῆς), (Note: Freese's translation of Photius says that Olympiodorus referred to his work as a silva; Baldwin & & Baldwin note that is synonymous with hyle.)

 Gillett tells us that holders of public office in antiquity often assembled such materials so that they, or others, could use them as the basis for a history.
-Thompson points out that Olympiodorus’ idiosyncracies of style: the Latinisms, slang (vernacular Greek), statistics and dating systems, which did not have to conform to the conventions of contemporary historical writing, were appropriate for such a work.
+Thompson points out that Olympiodorus's idiosyncrasies of style: the Latinisms, slang (vernacular Greek), statistics and dating systems, which did not have to conform to the conventions of contemporary historical writing, were appropriate for such a work.